XZSt4nce/repo-save-editor/readme.md

 3. Save Your Changes:

     - Click "File" → "Save" to re-encrypt and save your changes back to the original .es3 format.

     - Or click "File" → "Save As" to save your changes to a specific file.

+### Generating New Save File

+1. Create new save file:

+    - Click "File" → "New".

+    - The tool creates and loads the default data for editing.

+2. Edit Game Data:

+    - Modify player health, currency, item amounts, player upgrades, and other game statistics using intuitive input fields.

+3. Save Your Changes:

+    - Click "File" → "Save" or "Save as" and create a directory with the same name as the generated file, and then save the file to this directory.

+### Changing language

+To change the language, click "Language" and select one of the available languages.
+English and Russian are currently available.

+### Changing theme

+To change the theme, click "Themes" and select one of the available themes.
+System, Light and Dark are currently available.

 ---
 ## Contributing